AntonSol919/linkspace/homepage/basics.md

 My hope is to look back at this time as the era of digital fiefdoms.
 The next era - of the digital supernets - will hopefully balance out the influence of host-administrators.
 Users will define what a 'real' copy is; a digital space by people for people.

-### Isn't it a good thing that a host can administrates what I and others see online?
+### Isn't it a good thing that a host can administrate what I and others see online?

 There are a couple of options.
 You can trust the public key of third party service to whitelist content.
 Effectively emulating the current system.
 But unlike the current system, you can replace them.
-Furthermore, its trivial to vouch for your friends.
+Furthermore, it's trivial to vouch for your friends.

 With AI driving the cost of bullshit to zero, such cross application identities will be critical.

 ### Won't it devolve to the same paradigm of centralized systems?

 Maybe, maybe not.
-If a users can walk away from a host platform without much trouble, the host has to give a better deal than they do now.
+If a user could walk away from a host server without much trouble, the host has to give a better deal than they do now.

 ## Why not [alternative]?{#alts}

-There are two types I'm sure can't succeed at scale:
+There are two types of systems I'm positive aren't enough to challenge the digital status quo.

-- Synchronizing chain of trust : Is slow and not useful for the vast majority of users.
+- Synchronizing chain of trust: Is slow and not useful for the vast majority of users.
-- Faster email: (like ActivityPub) isn't a better abstraction (and also isn't that fast).
+- Faster email: (like ActivityPub) is just faster email - without being very fast.

-Other supernet-like systmes are limited in some way or simply made a different design decision:
+Other supernet-like systems are limited in some way or simply choose a different design:

 - It has either hash addresses or custom url addresses, not both.
 - Too slow.
-It should be doable in hardware and fast enough to stream video as is.
-Not hand it over to different protocol.
+Packet routing and creation should be doable in as few instructions.
+It should be fast enough to stream video without using a second protocol - that means no json.
 - No Groups.
-Consequently there is no or little granularity in what you share.
+Limiting who you share with is not supported - apps can't be used in a private group.
 - No domains.
 Everything becomes one app.
 - Its focused on signatures and consensus.
-- A blessed/fixed method of exchanging data - either it fits your use-case or you're out of luck.
 - Large 'packets' - a hash might refer to gigabytes.
 This requires multiple levels to deal with fragmentation in multiple ways.
 - Poor (bash) scripting/piping support
+- A blessed/fixed method of exchanging data - either it fits your use-case or you're out of luck.

+Linkspace is first and foremost its packet format, and secondly and a bunch of tools to wrangle them to fit your use-case.

 That does not mean I think they are necessarily worse or useless.
 Different systems have different strong points.
 More than one supernet can co-exist.